rainerknabenbauer/GDPR-Shield/README.md

 ### How to use it
-Just forward the eMail to gdpr@basedefender.de.
+Just forward the eMail to gdpr@basedefender.de (or dsgvo@basedefender.de).
 Please ensure, that the eMail body contains information in the given format:

 ```
 From: Laurem Ipsum <laurem.ipsum@agency.com>